YahooArchive/ctv-ttml/README.md

 		renderer: "yahoo"
 	});

-The below are examples of the default implementation.
+Below are examples of the default implementation.
 Both of these examples do the same thing.

 // explicit default